 What age does mini tennis start?

-Mini tennis starts at around 3 and goes up to age 10, then at 11 years children move to juniors stage.
+Mini tennis starts at around 3 and goes up to age 10, then at 11 years children move to normal yellow balls and the juniors stage.

 What stages are there in mini tennis?

-Mini red is the widest age range group and starts with tots for the youngest.
-This covers age 3-5, depending on what your local club stage starts at.
-Essentially preschool age.
-Mini red then continues up until 8 years old with many clubs splitting the groups into a beginner and improver levels with some having a performance session for the more advanced children who may be playing for a team.
+Mini red then continues up for age 6-8 years old with many clubs.
+Some clubs split the lessons into a beginner and improver levels with some having a performance session for the more advanced children who may be playing for a team.

 Age 9 to 10 children progress to mini green level and move onto full-sized courts with the normal height net.
 They play with green balls which are still slower (25%) compared to a normal ball, and recommended rackets are 25-26 inches.